shmup/lazyjournal/README.md

 go run main.go
 ```

-Build executable files for different platforms and all systems:
+Check the code for linters using [golangci-lint](https://github.com/golangci/golangci-lint) and build executables for different platforms and all systems:

 ```shell
 bash build.sh